Sanur Bali Travel Guide: 22 Best Things To Do In Sanur Beach

 This is a small museum dedicated to a 1930s Belgian painter and his Balinese wife.
 It’s set up in their former house in north Sanur Beach (GPS here).

-Reviews are mixed because the paintings are nice, but the upkeep is bad and there’s no air conditioning.
+Reviews are mixed, because the paintings are nice, but the upkeep has been poor and there’s no air conditioning.
 Entrance fee is 50k Rupiah for foreigners.

 The main reason to visit this place is to get a small peek into what the real Bali was like in the old days before mass tourism, malls, and the internet.